mwthinker/Tetris/Gui/README.md

 Open source
 ======
-The code is licensed under the MIT License (see LICENSE.txt).
+Is licensed under the MIT License (see LICENSE.txt).